melvinsembrano/lockie/README.md

 class SessionController < ApplicationController skip_before_action :authenticate!, only: [:new]

   def create
-    # on successful login redirect to your user's page
+    redirect_to root_url # redirect to your homepage if username and password is valid end
-    redirect_to root_url
-  end

   def destroy